Ryan Leaf uses his story to help other former NFL players

 "He is a really good person and everything he went through made him who he is now and he came out on the other side," said Perlman, the NFL's senior vice president of football communications and marketing.
 "He really wants to help other people and the Legends Community was built specifically to serve players.
 He's there to help you.
 If telling his story helps or if just talking to you on the phone for five minutes, he's willing to do it."

-His personal life spiraled out of control afterward and his addiction to painkillers led him to spend 32 months in prison after being arrested in 2012 for breaking into a home in Montana to steal prescription drugs, and violating his Texas probation.
+His arrested in 2012 for breaking into a home in Montana to steal prescription drugs and violating his Texas probation led to prison.

 "I was an ego maniac with a self-esteem problem and that's what most addicts are like," Leaf said.
 "I was a drug addict long before I ever took a drug.
 I think it was just exacerbated by the fame and the fortune of it all.
 I was so scared of everybody that I worked so hard to try to be better than everybody else.
 It didn't work out.
 And it's a humbling thing when you finally have an understanding of who you are."

-On October 1, 2017, Leaf got a chance to do something long overdue.
+Leaf got a chance to do something long overdue On Oct.
+1, 2017.
 He had a face-to-face conversation with Chargers owner Alex Spanos.
-NFL Commissioner Roger Goodell invited him to sit in a suite and watch the Chargers play in their third home game after moving from San Diego to Los Angeles.
+NFL Commissioner Roger Goodell invited him to a suite to watch the Chargers play in their third home game after moving from San Diego to Los Angeles.

 "I remember I looked over at Mr. Goodell after I was done and he was just really pleased with how I handled it.
 You always want to feel part of something and when you're part of the Legends Community, you feel a part of something and I do believe that relationship (with Spanos) will again come around."

 In July, Leaf was hired by ESPN to be a football analyst.
-He will be paired with play-by-play announcer Clay Matvick and will mostly call games on ESPN2 and ESPNU.
+He'll be paired with play-by-play announcer Clay Matvick and will mostly call games on ESPN2 and ESPNU.
 Leaf worked for the Pac-12 Network last season and has been co-hosting a show on SiriusXM's Pac-12 channel.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL